 Many people don’t realize that urgent care can handle a variety of modern illnesses and injuries.
 In this video we share what types of illnesses and injuries you should go to urgent care for and when to go to the Emergency Room (ER).
 The resources below will ensure you get the care you need the next time you or a family member needs to see a doctor:

 Connected Care members enjoy lower deductibles, co-insurance percentages, and out-of-pocket maximums compared to other plans.
 In addition, only Connected Care members enjoy 100% coverage on preventive care and certain preventive medications.
 See a list of covered medications here.

 A Dedicated Network of Providers, Both Local and National

-Quality, accessible care is available through Arizona Care Network, an extensive network with over 5,500 local healthcare providers.
+Quality, accessible care is available through Arizona Care Network, an extensive network with 5,000+ local healthcare providers.
+View the list of participating providers offering telehealth services.
 In addition, nationwide coverage for routine and emergency care is available when traveling, or for dependents living elsewhere.
 Find a Provider on the Connected Care website.